NEET Physics Ray Optics and Optical Instruments Notes

 NEET Physics Ray Optics and Optical Instruments Laws of reflection of light

-1. The incident ray, reflected ray and the normal drawn at the point of incidence all lie in the same plane.
+1. The incident ray, reflected ray, and the normal drawn at the point of incidence all lie in the same plane.

-2. Angle of incidence is equal to the angle of reflection.
+2. The angle of incidence is equal to the angle of reflection.

 \(\text { i.e., }\lfloor i=\lfloor r\)